aaron-grau/curic/ruby/homeworks/questions/mancala/README.md

-it should prompt the current player for the next starting cup or if the current player ended on a cup that already had stones in it (in which case, the game automatically plays the next turn, since the rules dictate that a player must then pick up the stones in that cup in that scenario)
+it should prompt the current player for the next starting cup or if the current player ended on a cup that already had stones in it (in which case, the game automatically plays the next turn, since the rules dictate that a player must then pick up the stones in that cup in that scenario).
-  * Our `Board` class houses this logic because the next turn is determined by the board's state after interacting with the player
+  * Our `Board` class houses this logic because the next turn is determined by the board's state after interacting with the player.
   * This isn't the *only* way to do implement this logic.
 There are many ways one could implement this game.
 The specs are here to guide you through our implementation outlined above.